JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 Still no luck.
 Decode is genuinely baffling me somewhat.
 As far as I can tell I have to keep it on the same column, but it's going rowwise no matter what????

 EDIT: also had encode.java add 'null' characters to potentially make decode.java easier to deal with down the line. still bashing my head against the wall re: decode.java though.
+EDIT: Fixed the issue!
+I may have a version of decode.java that works after all!

 # Jason Zhou
 ## 5/16 - 5/18